July 24, 2025

 Prescribing structured movement plans to support GLP-1 medication helps to develop positive behavior change and establish a physical activity routine.
 These regular movement patterns allow the patient to retain lean muscle mass even when calorie intake is lowered and weight is lost.¹⁴

-- 91% of members reported feeling moderately or much better₊₁₃
+- 83% of members report feeling better or much better3

 - Lower MSK claims¹²